akash-network/docs/akash-mainnet8-upgrade/mainnet8-provider-upgrade-procedure.md

 akash-provider-0                            ghcr.io/akash-network/provider:0.4.8
 ```

-## Upgrade your provider-services client
+## Update your provider-services client

-Make sure to upgrade your local provider-services binary (aka the Akash client) if you had it installed.
+Make sure to update your local `provider-services` binary (aka the Akash client) if you had it installed.

 Verify the version and the location using these two commands: